How to Clean a Futon Mattress?

-A futon mattress will inevitably get unwanted odors: what with children, adults and pets lying on it all day, and night.
-To have it remain fresh-smelling, you need to deodorize it now and then.
-The process of removing odors from futon mattresses is simple and are often DIY( do it yourself).
-Here are steps how:
+A futon mattress will inevitably get unwanted odors: with children, adults, and pets lying on it all day and night.
+To have it remain fresh, you need to deodorize it now and then.
+Removing odors from futon mattresses is simple and is often DIY.
+Here are the steps how:

 Lay the futon mattress on a flat surface, preferably the floor.

-Start by vacuuming pet hair and dust off the mattress, all the while brushing it to remove stuck particles.
+Start by vacuuming pet hair and dust off the bed, all the while brushing it to remove stuck particles.